develprr/metamatic-framework/README.md

 ### Examples

 Check out the source code of [Metamatic Car App demo](https://github.com/develprr/metamatic-car-app) for a practical example of the Metamatic framework in action, and the actual deployment of the [demo live](https://metamatic-car-app.herokuapp.com/)!

-Also checkout the other demo, [Metamatic Language Learning App 'meta-lang'](https://github.com/develprr/meta-lang) which also demonstrates the Metamatic Router feature.
+Also checkout the [Metamatic Router Demo](https://github.com/develprr/metamatic-router-demo) which also demonstrates the Metamatic Router feature.

 *[<- Back to contents](#chapters)*